Afghanistan: Multiple deaths in mosque blast | DW | 08.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Taliban say several people have been killed in an explosion at a Shiite mosque in northern Afghanistan.
+The Taliban say several people have been killed in a suicide attack at a Shiite mosque in northern Afghanistan.
 No one has yet claimed responsibility for the blast.

 An explosion rocked a Shiite mosque in northern Afghanistan's Kunduz province on Friday, killing a number of people, a senior Taliban official said.